meerkat-citronella/meerkat-citronella.github.io/Content.md

 `;
 ```

-if you're unfamiliar with styled-components, it's a very popular styling solution for React and you can read more about it here.
+Styled-components, is a very popular styling library for React that makes adding CSS to our components easy.

 Note that in `Container` we are passing props.
 More on this later.

 We are building this app with React Hooks.
 If you are unfamiliar with Hooks, you can read about them here.
 Hooks seem to be here to stay, and wonderfully abstract away a lot the extraneous typing that has to happen in a React class component.